-Composition (freshmen and sophomores) courses are designed for freshmen and/or sophomores and build upon previous writing skills.
+A composition course designed for freshmen that builds upon previous writing skills.
 These courses seek to develop the writing processes and practices necessary for producing successful high school compositions.
 Students typically learn to write persuasive, critical, and creative multi-paragraph essays and compositions.
 While emphasizing composition, these courses may also incorporate some literature study to expose students to exemplary illustrations of various forms of writing.

-Literature IIH (English 10 Honors)
+Literature IIH (English 10 Enriched)

-Literature (English 10 Honors) courses are designed for juniors and/or seniors and emphasize comprehension, discernment, and critical-thinking skills in the reading of texts and literature.
+Literature (English 10 Honors) courses are designed for sophomores who read and write at a junior level and emphasize comprehension, discernment, and critical-thinking skills in the reading of texts and literature.
 These courses introduce and explore more advanced literary techniques (irony, satire, humor, connotation, tone, rhythm, symbolism, and so on) through two or more literary genres, with the aim of creating sophisticated readers.
 Writing assignments are required as an additional method to develop and improve critical-thinking and analytic skills.